colhountech/colhountech.github.io/_posts/2015-12-19-prime-numbers-series-part-1.md

 	Found a new prime: 1073741827
 	Time Taken = 16,916.00 msec

-Let's optomise our algorithm.
+Let's optimise our algorithm slightly.
 A non-prime number p, can always be refactored to n x m.
-But if sqrt(p) = n x n, so one of these must be  less than sqrt(p) or (n x m) would be greather than or equal to p, so we only need to check  for all values less than sqrt (p).
+But if sqrt(p) = n x n, so one of these must be  less than sqrt(p) or (n x m) would be greater than or equal to p, so we only need to check  for all values less than sqrt (p).

-Our new algorhtim:
+Our new algorithm:

         static void Main(string[] args)
         {